Beginner Wrestlers: Don't Get Stuck on the Technique

 Create better body positioning, not perfect technique

 When we break down the concept of technique, its important to remember that the ultimate goal is to create enough movement and leverage to get a takedown or a pin.
 Using this as a guide, let the technique you are learning be a reminder that you must do what it takes to secure points for a win.
 By focusing so much on technique, we sometimes forget that the point is to have fun and score a takedown, whatever that may look like.
-I spent years focusing on making my technique was perfect, and then had to re-train myself to focus on positioning and stance.
-When you watch top level wrestlers, you rarely see flashy moves.
+I spent years focusing on making my technique perfect, and then had to re-train myself to focus on positioning and stance.
+When you watch top level wrestlers, you don’t see only flashy moves.
 They use basics and focus on positioning to create the best advantages for themselves.

 Embrace being a beginner

 Remember, its okay to look like a beginner.
 Enjoy the journey.
-It's okay that you don't know the language, the superstars, or every every minor detail on the rules of the sport.
+It's perfectly fine that you don't know the language, the superstars, or every every minor detail on the rules of the sport.
 Be excited about learning something new, and that will propel you towards years of joy in an amazing sport.
 Don't let the fear and insecurity of looking like a beginner drive you away from something you enjoy doing.

 Katherine Shai